mrilikecoding/dotfiles/README.md

 ### Managing Vim plugins

 Vim plugins are managed via Vundle.
 Checkout out the `Vundles` folder.
 Plugins are loosely categorized.
-After adding a plugin, run `:source %` followed by `:PluginInstall`.
+After adding a plugin, run `:source %` (or restart Vim) followed by `:PluginInstall`.

-Other settings are managed from vimrc.
+Other settings, including plugin configurations and key mappings, are managed from vimrc.

 Happy coding!